azeemhaque/MaskUp-Face-Mask-Detection-DeepLearning/README.md

 .In the above project i used webscrapped data with classes people wearing mask and no mask and trained a resent 50. then i used the model to predict on a webcam feed

-Installation:

-All the required installation are mentioned in the requirements.txt

 Usage:

 Step 1:training the model with the appropriate data with training.ipynb, downloading the model weights.